Neuroscience of sleep: Introduction

 REM sleep is considered closer to wakefulness and is characterized by rapid eye movement and muscle atonia.
 NREM is considered to be deep sleep (the deepest part of NREM is called slow wave sleep), and is characterized by lack of prominent eye movement, or muscle paralysis.
 Especially during non-REM sleep, the brain uses significantly less energy during sleep than it does in waking.
 In areas with reduced activity, the brain restores its supply of adenosine triphosphate (ATP), the molecule used for short-term storage and transport of energy.
 (Since in quiet waking the brain is responsible for 20% of the body's energy use, this reduction has an independently noticeable impact on overall energy consumption.)
 During slow-wave sleep, humans secrete bursts of growth hormone.
-All sleep, even during the day, is associated with secretion of prolactin.
+All sleep, even during the day, is associated with the secretion of prolactin.

 According to the Hobson & McCarley activation-synthesis hypothesis, proposed in 1975–1977, the alternation between REM and non-REM can be explained in terms of cycling, reciprocally influential neurotransmitter systems.
 Sleep timing is controlled by the circadian clock, and in humans, to some extent by willed behavior.
 The term circadian comes from the Latin circa, meaning "around" (or "approximately"), and diem or dies, meaning "day".
 The circadian clock refers to a biological mechanism that governs multiple biological processes causing them to display an endogenous, entrainable oscillation of about 24 hours.
 These rhythms have been widely observed in plants, animals, fungi and cyanobacteria.